 San Francisco Friday Night Live Network

 San Francisco Friday Night Live Network (SF FNL) is a citywide network of chapters comprised of middle and high school aged youth and adult partners engaged as active leaders and resources in their communities.
 The SF FNL Chapters implement community change projects and are supported by YLI staff to ensure chapters are aligned with the Standards of Practice and Operating Principles of chapters across the 52 counties in California.
-Our SF FNL Network builds upon our youth-led action research strategy in order to develop community change projects based in data driven recommendations that seek to implement sustainable change.
-Current SF FNL Chapters include Questioning Unspoken Underage Drinking (QUAAD) out of Mission High School and Washington Positive Peer Pressure (WPX3) out of George Washington High School – both chapters are working to reduce the prevalence of underage drinking and focus on changing norms by working with peers to expose perceptions and realities of underage drinking and uses positive social norming approaches through media campaigns highlighting positive peer pressure.
+Current SF FNL Chapters include Positive Agents for Community Transformation (MPACT) out of Mission High School and Washington Positive Peer Pressure (WPX3) out of George Washington High School.
+Both chapters are working to reduce the prevalence of underage drinking by working with peers to expose the difference between perception and reality — for example, that far fewer young people drink alcohol than is commonly perceived.
+By sharing these results through media campaigns — like posters they design and share with other youth at their school — the youth are able to provide positive peer pressure to encourage healthy behaviors.

 For more information contact: Amaya Gonzalez at firstname.lastname@example.org